groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/container-formats/detect-file-types-zip-groupdocs-parser-java/_index.md

 ---
-title: "Detect File Types in ZIP Archives Using GroupDocs.Parser for Java"
+title: "Java File Type Detection in ZIP Archives Using GroupDocs.Parser for Java"
-description: "Learn how to efficiently detect file types within ZIP archives using GroupDocs.Parser for Java.
-Streamline your document management with this practical guide."
+description: "Learn how to perform java file type detection inside ZIP archives with GroupDocs.Parser for Java.
+Discover how to read zip without extraction and identify files in zip efficiently."
-date: "2025-05-14"
+date: "2025-12-18"
 weight: 1
 url: "/java/container-formats/detect-file-types-zip-groupdocs-parser-java/"
 keywords: